An involutive dual knot surgery formula: The small model of the mapping cone formula

 The unlabeled maps above are built using our standard procedure, as in Lemma~\ref{lem:F-X-prep-1}.
 After applying homological perturbation of hypercubes, compressing, and then gluing, these diagrams give exactly a filtered homotopy between $(G\circ F)_{\bX}^\mu$ and $G_{\bX}^\mu\circ F_{\bX}^\mu$.
 Note here the subscript $i$ on $(\frF_i^\mu)^H$ denotes the index of $\scC_i^H$, and not the surgery parameter.

 Claim~\eqref{FX-4} is proven similarly.
-Namely, given a homotopy between $F_1$ and $F_2$, we construct 3-dimensional hypercubes, similar to the ones above, which we apply homological perturbation of hypercubes to and then compress and glue.
+Namely, given a homotopy between $F_1$ and $F_2$, we construct 3-dimensional hypercubes, similar to the ones above.
+We apply homological perturbation of hypercubes, compress and then combine these into a single hypercube, similar to the above construction.
 We leave the details to the reader.

 Claim~\eqref{FX-5} is straightforward, and follows from Lemma~\ref{lem:F-X-prep-2}. \end{proof}